venkateshb007/flashcards-generator-frontend-capstone-project/README.md

 # Description

-In this project we used Formik and Yup library for form validation and we used local storage to store and manipulate data.
+We created this project with the help of Front-end technologies called HTML, tailwind CSS and JS library i.e., React JS and also used some of the libraries called Formik and Yup for React form validation.
-This project is created with the help of 5 react components, they are...,
+This project contains 3 mail compoents
 1. Navbar : This is common for all the components.
-2. Create New : It is used to create user flashcards.
+2. Create New : It is used to create multiple number of flashcards.
-3. My flashcards : It show up list of flashcards.
+3. My flashcards : In this component we can see all flashcards which are created.
-4. View card : It will show single card details.
+4. View card : By clicking on particular card in My-flashcards component, it will navigate to view card details page.
-5. Modal : It used to show share Pop-Up.
+5. Modal : It is used to show sharable links and we can easily copy browser URL by clicking on copy icon.

 ## Built With